acend/go-basics-training-examples/robot/README.md

 )
 ```

-Keep related state togehter in a struct.
+Keep related state together in a struct.

 For example an instruction could look like this: